-Crowdfunding for Purchase and Maintenance of Mid Century Modern Binning Home
+Mid Century Modern BC Binning Home West Vancouver

 Crowdfunding is my latest proposal to save the Binning Home for the public - as Mrs. Binning had bequeathed.
 Remember I suggested the District of West Vancouver purchase the Binning Home as a marketing and communications expense to compliment the forthcoming West Vancouver Centre for Art and Architecture?
-Well, only two individuals have stepped up - heritage advocate Kathleen Staples (of the Staples Residence) and Bruno Wall, the nephew of real estate developer Peter Wall - whom has been labeled 'partially responsible for Vancouver's City of Glass reputation'.
-Staples offered up a cheque of $1 million dollars on Friday December 13th - $600,000 short of Wall's offer of $1.6 million.
+Well, only two individuals have stepped up - heritage advocates Kathleen Staples (of the Staples Residence) and Bruno Wall, the nephew of real estate developer Peter Wall - who has been labelled 'partially responsible for Vancouver's City of Glass reputation.'
+Staples offered up a cheque of $1 million on Friday, December 13th - $600,000 short of Wall's offer of $1.6 million.

-On December 13th, the judge (Madam Justice Shelley Fitzpatrick), residing over the BC Supreme Court fight for the house stated:
+On December 13th, the judge (Madam Justice Shelley Fitzpatrick), presiding over the BC Supreme Court fight for the house, stated:

-The rubber hits the road in terms of who's prepared to write the cheques to maintain this property.
+The rubber hits the road regarding who's prepared to write the cheques to maintain this property.
 Where are they?
 Where are all these people?
 Who's prepared to come and make a concrete proposal?
-At the end of the day, unless you have government standing behind these types of projects, someone has to pay for it.
+At the end of the day, unless you have the government standing behind these types of projects, someone has to pay for them.

 Read more of my Binning posts from the past three years by searching Binning at the top of the page.